rubocop/rails-style-guide/README.md

 * All custom validators should be moved to a shared gem.
 * Use named scopes freely.
-* When a named scope with lambda and parameters becomes too complicated it is better to make a class method instead which serves the same purpose of the named scope and returns and `ActiveRecord::Relation` object.
+* When a named scope, defined with a lambda and parameters, becomes too complicated it is preferable to make a class method instead which serves the same purpose of the named scope and returns and `ActiveRecord::Relation` object.

 ## Migrations

-* Keep the schema.rb under version control.
+* Keep the `schema.rb` under version control.
+* Use `rake db:schema:load` instead of `rake db:migrate` to initialize an empty database.
-* Avoid setting defaults in tables themselves.
+* Avoid setting defaults in the tables themselves.
 Use the model layer instead.

     ```Ruby